Employment at the QCSO

 APPLICATION PROCEDURE:

-Please send a letter of intent and resume with three references* via email to: Brian Baxter, Executive Director, bbaxter@qcso.org, no phone calls please.
+Please send a letter of intent and resume with three references* via email to: Steve Mohr, Director of Development, smohr@qcso.org, No phone calls please.

-*References should include phone number and email.
-References will remain strictly confidential and will only be contacted after an applicant has completed at least one in-person interview.
-Do not include letters of recommendation.
+*References will remain strictly confidential and will only be contacted after an applicant has been invited to an in-person interview.

 SELECTION PROCESS: